Street names in Barcelona: Eixample of Barcelona

-The grid of streets designed by Cerdá was initially named by numbers and letters: the numbers corresponded to the streets that went from sea to mountain, and the letters to those in the Llobregat-Besós direction.
+The grid of streets designed by Cerdà was initially named by numbers and letters: the numbers corresponded to the streets that went from sea to mountain, and the letters to those in the Llobregat-Besós direction.
 This alphanumeric system was changed to a nominal one, thanks to a regulation made by the 4th Section of Development of the City Council.
 The nomination of the new roads was entrusted to the writer Víctor Balaguer, who was mainly inspired by the history of Catalonia, as he stated in his proposal:

 Influenced by romantic historiography, Balaguer introduced numerous Catalanist names, opening the door for numerous Catalan towns that followed suit.
 He created several streets named after territories linked to the Crown of Aragon: Valencia, Mallorca, Aragon, Provence, Roussillon, Naples, Calabria, Corsica, Sicily, and Sardinia; institutions such as the Catalan Courts, the Catalan Parliament, the Diputation, or the Council of One Hundred; characters from politics, literature or the Catalan arts: Balmes, Aribau, Muntaner, Casanova, Pau Claris, Roger de Flor, Villarroel, Roger de Lauria, Count Borrell, Count of Urgel, Entenza, Ausiàs March, Llull, Llança, Alí Bey, Manso, Pallars, Pujades, Rocafort, Tamarit, Viladomat, Vilanova or Vilamarí; battles and historical events, such as Bailén, Lepanto, Bruc or Caspe.
 He also dedicated streets to Industry, the Navy and Commerce, and to the Catalan cities of Gerona and Tarragona.
-There were some modifications to his initial proposal, such as the street of the University, which in 1916 was changed to Enrique Granados after the composer's death; and some names that finally did not materialize, such as Atenas, Desclot, Barceló, Capmany, La Coronela and Llobregat.
+There were some modifications to his initial proposal, such as the street of the university, which in 1916 was changed to Enrique Granados after the composer's death; and some names that finally did not materialize, such as Atenas, Desclot, Barceló, Capmany, La Coronela and Llobregat.

 On the other hand, and surely to compensate, the municipal corporation and the technical body proposed several names related to the history of Spain, such as Floridablanca, Sepúlveda, Enna (now Ramon Turró Street), Marqués de Campo Sagrado, Pelayo, Vergara and Trafalgar.

 The new set of streets was approved by Fomento on December 19, 1863, along with several additional provisions: the territory of the Eixample was divided between Barcelona and the adjoining municipalities (still independent) of Gracia, Les Corts, San Andrés de Palomar and San Martín de Provensals; the numbering of the houses was established; and the labeling was regulated, with a plaque identifying the street on the first building of each block — if it was not built, a provisional tablet was placed.